hugomilesi/hugomilesi.github.io/all_collections/_posts/2022-10-11-brasil_covid_forecast.md

 ### ARIMA MODEL
-- Auto Regressive Integrated Moving Average is used to...
+- Auto Regressive Integrated Moving Average are used to predict future points.
+- Used in charts that shows some trend.
+It won't work well on stationary data.

 ```python